Gary-GenLi/PowerBI-Sales-Performance-Dashboard/README.md

 **Region:** Generated from the order table, this table contains information about postal code, country, state, city, and region
 ## 4.Modeling

 ![20240811032926](https://github.com/user-attachments/assets/5c655221-fb2f-4d9a-8a91-c367094b12f8)

 ## 5.Dashboard

+Visualize the data and create the dashboard using PowerBI (All data has been replaced with simulated data).

 ![20240811033042](https://github.com/user-attachments/assets/9574ed59-162d-46b2-b2a9-757cf6082a94)

 ## 6.Lesson Learned
 **1.Gross Margin Rate as a Profitability Metric:**
 The Gross Margin Rate proved vital in understanding product profitability.
 By focusing on high-margin products, the project effectively contributed to maximizing overall revenue.